Booster Club Fundraising Tips

 Hosting a fundraiser at a restaurant is one of the easiest and fastest ways to put an event together.
 Local restaurants are often more than happy to host a booster club night and share a portion of their revenues with you.

-Parents and supporters are more likely to attend because attending a dinner doesn’t require a lot of commitment.
+Parents and supporters are more likely to attend a restaurant fundraiser than other types of non-food fundraisers because attending a dinner doesn’t require a lot of commitment.
 It’s also affordable.
+It is also something they have to do anyway at that time—they have to eat!
 You can organize several restaurant fundraisers throughout the year to give supporters multiple chances to attend.

-Restaurant fundraisers also give you the opportunity to invite the kids you’re raising funds for, and they can make a connection with supporters in the community.
+Restaurant fundraisers also give you the opportunity to invite the students you’re raising funds for, and they can make a connection with supporters in the community.
+It also is valuable to start to make a connection with siblings and friends of the family who may choose to join your activity in future years.
 Your only real challenge is getting the word out so that as many people as possible know about the event.
+Be sure to announce the event far in advance so people can add it to their calendar, and also remind them on the day prior or the day of, so that they don’t accidentally forget!

 Keep It Simple and Try an Online Fundraiser

 In addition to maximizing your reach, make sure that your fundraiser is clear about what you’re doing and why you’re fundraising.
 Give your audience a reason to donate.
-Include photos for the campaign, and tell them how their donation will benefit the community.
+Include photos for the campaign, and tell them how their donation will benefit the students and the community.
+For example, if the funds will be used for a new volleyball net, or a repaired baseball fence, or sod for the football field, let them know that.

 Fundraise Year-Round with T-Shirts

-Consider selling t-shirts at the concession stand, setting up a booth in the school, or even asking a few local businesses to set up small t-shirt stations in their establishments.
+Consider selling T-shirts at the concession stand, setting up a booth in the school, or even asking a few local businesses to set up small T-shirt stations in their establishments.
+It may be that you can reach customers in locations other than the school gym, stadium, or performance hall.